ITISFoundation/licenses/models/User License Virtual Family Models v2.0.md

-# Terms and Conditions of User License MIDA Model v1.0
+# Terms and Conditions of User License Virtual Family v2.0

-The Licensee and any person who copies, installs and/or otherwise uses the MIDA Model v1.0 licensed (the "User") agrees to be bound by the following terms and conditions (the "Agreement"):
+The Licensee and any person who copies, installs and/or otherwise uses the Virtual Family v2.0 licensed (the "User") agrees to be bound by the following terms and conditions (the "Agreement"):

 ## 1. Software

-The MIDA Model is distributed as a voxelized model in MAT, RAW, NII, and TXT file formats and as a CAD model in STL file format (the "Model Data") and the MIDA Model Installer (the “Installer”).
+The Virtual Family includes four human models in CAD format (the "Model Data") and the Virtual Family Installer (the “Installer”).

 ## 2. License